 Rotator Cuff (RC) Pathology

-AC Joint Conditions
+Acromioclavicular Joint Conditions

-The majority of patients with rotator cuff (RC) tendinopathy in the absence of FTTs improve with nonoperative management.
+The majority of patients with rotator cuff tendinopathy in the absence of FTTs improve with nonoperative management.
 The most recent AAOS CPGs touted a “moderate” recommendation grade for initial treatment of NSAIDs and/or exercises programs based on multiple level II studies in the literature.

 Initially, patients are instructed to avoid heavy lifting and exercises to facilitate soft tissue healing.
 Cryotherapy devices are often applied for the first 10 to 14 days postoperatively.
 Physical therapy is often started postoperatively once the sling is discontinued.